craftcms/docs/docs/5.x/system/user-management.md

 When a user is given permissions to edit or create elements that meet certain criteria (say, entries in a specific section), they do _not_ need [control panel](control-panel.md) access to make updates.

-Forms that POST new data to actions like [`entries/save-entry`](../reference/controller-actions.md#post-entries-save-entry) (or the more generic `elements/save`), Craft makes sure the user has the appropriate permissions.
-This means that you can create streamlined content management tools for front-end users, without ever granting access to the control panel.
+When POSTing new data to actions like [`entries/save-entry`](../reference/controller-actions.md#post-entries-save-entry) (or the more generic `elements/save`), Craft makes sure the user has the appropriate permissions.
+This means that you can create secure, streamlined content management tools for users, without ever granting them access to the control panel!

 ### Querying by Permissions